WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/DFU/index.md

 To flash Meadow to the board:

- 1. Unzip the Meadow.OS.zip package.
-It should contain several files and folders.
+ 1. Unzip the Meadow.OS, network and CLI zips as stated in Step 3 above.
  2. Open the Command Prompt (Windows) or Terminal (macOS/Linux).
  3. Navigate to the folder that contains the Meadow OS bin file.
  4. Enter `dfu-util --list` to see a list of dfu enabled devices: